MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/troubleshoot-onboarding-error-messages-windows-defender-advanced-threat-protection.md

 ## No subscriptions found

-If while accessing the Windows Defender ATP portal you get a “No subscriptions found” message, it means the Azure Active Directory for the user, used to login to the portal, does not have a Windows Defender ATP license.
+If while accessing the Windows Defender ATP portal you get a **No subscriptions found** message, it means the Azure Active Directory for the user, used to login to the portal, does not have a Windows Defender ATP license.

 Potential reasons:
 - Windows E5 and Office E5 license are not the same thing.
 Make sure you are capturing the correct information.